What is the coronavirus and COVID-19?

-Normally, the Coronavirus typically causes the common cold or other mild respiratory viral illnesses, but this new strain can cause much more serious illness, even death, in some patients.
-Previous novel coronavirus strains include SARS and MERS that occurred in other areas of the world in recent years.
+Coronaviruses typically cause the common cold or other mild respiratory viral illnesses, but this new strain (SARS-CoV-2) can cause COVID-19, a much more serious illness that causes severe symptoms—even death—in some patients.
+Previous coronavirus strains include SARS and MERS, which occurred mostly in other areas of the world in recent years.
+Get details on cases in your area.
+View the Ohio Dept. of Health COVID-19 Dashboard

 Many visits are currently being scheduled as a telehealth or video visit wherever it's possible and appropriate.
 If you don't have a primary care provider, you can also utilize telehealth immediate care.